Getting the Most From Virtual Parenting Time During the Pandemic or From a Distance

 Another reason to enlist the other parent for help with video calls is that these sessions go best if you pick a time when your child is in a good mood and not rushed.
 If your child is younger, try to select a time when they are not hungry, tired, or in a hurry.
 You may need to be flexible with your visiting schedule, but selecting a time that works for your child and their other family members helps everyone get the most from virtual parenting time.

-Find Ways to Connect With Your Child in Conversations
+Find Ways to Connect With Your Child in Conversations During Parenting Time

 If you have a grumpy teen or hyper toddler, the idea of sitting down for a formal video conversation may feel intimidating.
 No matter how well you connect with your child in person, the structured feel of a video call can make it tricky to chat.
 Many parents mention to their family law attorneys/lawyers that virtual family time feels pointless because they just ask questions while their child answers in monosyllables.